 However, keep in mind that with the latest Pinterest update the platform started preferring you posting on your boards first, then on the guest boards.

 - Participating in Pinterest threads with other bloggers

 - Paid Pinterest ads

 To Sum Up

-The most important about Pinterest marketing strategy in 2020 is the creation of new pins.
+The most important about Pinterest marketing strategy in 2021 is the creation of new pins, especially video ones.
 By creating new pins, you show Pinterest that you’re present and in return, it will rank you better.

 Plus, you’ll have the insight into the tribe activity, so that you’ll know how active the members are.

 Have you tried Tailwind?
-Let me know in the comments below.
+Let us know in the comments below.